wp-plugins/wp-custom-taxonomy-meta/readme.txt

 Plugin to add custom meta fields within built in and custom taxonomies.
 Simply add the desired fields by going through WP-admin -> Settings ->Taxonomy Meta .

 = Features =
-Using this plugin, you can add following fields with category/taxonomy.
+1.Using this plugin, you can add following fields with category/taxonomy. a.Taxonomy image field b.Taxonomy text field c.Taxonomy textarea field d.Taxonomy checkbox field
-1.Taxonomy image field
-2.Taxonomy text field
-3.Taxonomy textarea field
-4.Taxonomy checkbox field
+2.Very simple in use
+3.Can be customized easily.

 == Screenshots ==